The-Dream: 2018–present: Sextape series

 The-Dream released an album titled Ménage à Trois: Sextape Vol. 1, 2, 3 in December 2018, and another album titled Sextape 4 in April 2020.

+After a hiatus, The-Dream began a comeback in 2026, starting with "Bring That Body," as well as collabs with T.I. and Usher.

 Production and songwriting

-In addition to his work with Nivea and Rihanna, Nash has written and produced songs for many other R&B, hip hop, and pop artists, including J. Holiday, Usher, Yung Joc, Jesse McCartney, Mariah Carey, Karina Pasian, Ciara, Brandy, Diddy, Mary J. Blige, B2K, Beyoncé, Kylie Minogue, Janet Jackson, and Tulisa.
+In addition to his work with Nivea and Rihanna, Nash has written and produced songs for many other R&B, hip-hop, and pop artists, including J. Holiday, Usher, Yung Joc, Jesse McCartney, Mariah Carey, Karina Pasian, Ciara, Brandy, Diddy, Mary J. Blige, B2K, Beyoncé, Kylie Minogue, Janet Jackson, and Tulisa.
 In 2009, The-Dream and Tricky Stewart co-wrote and produced the album How to Be a Lady: Volume 1 by the R&B girl group Electrik Red.

 The-Dream has been a featured artist on singles by artists such as Plies, LL Cool J, Dear Jayne, Gym Class Heroes, Sterling Simms, Rick Ross, Fabolous, Jamie Foxx, and Snoop Dogg.

 In early 2009, The-Dream began working with Christina Milian on her fourth studio album Elope, which led to her signing a joint-deal with Radio Killa Records.
 The-Dream said that when he was building his label, he went looking for Milian because he believed she was a talented singer.
 The singer confirmed that her second single would be a duet with The-Dream called "Supersonic".
 Elope was never released and the material she recorded with The-Dream was scrapped after her marriage to Nash ended.

 In 2010, The-Dream was criticized for his cover of Aaliyah's song "One in a Million".
 Upon the release of the song, fans of Aaliyah voiced distaste for The-Dream's rendition on radio shows and blog sites.